Employee Benefits and Diversity

 The Company abides by domestic and foreign labor regulations, protects the rights and interests of employees, and follows the spirit of various international human rights conventions such as "The United Nations Global Compact", "Universal Declaration of Human Rights" and "ILO Declaration of Fundamental Principles and Rights at Work".
 Treat all employees with fairness and respect, and their human rights policies and implementation guidelines, and specific measures related to human rights policies are detailed in the following documents.

 In addition to providing employees with leave, insurance, health check and other items, the Company also provides general/ professional education and training, health care for employees, as detailed in the following documents.
-In 2024, the Company has continued to cooperate with local health authorities to promote voluntary COVID-19 vaccination for employees and influenza vaccination for high-risk groups (a total of 2 large-scale vaccinations), and assisted employees who are willing but unable to attend to go to medical institutions for vaccination individually.
-The biggest purpose is to improve group protection, reduce the incidence of severe illness, and take care of the health of employees.
+In 2025, the Company has continued to cooperate with local health authorities to promote voluntary COVID-19 vaccination for employees and influenza vaccination for high-risk groups (a total of 2 large-scale vaccinations), and assisted employees who are willing but unable to attend to go to medical institutions for vaccination individually.
+In collaboration with the Health Promotion Administration (HPA), we actively promote cancer screening programs and encourage eligible employees to participate.
+This includes oral and colorectal cancer screenings at our Pingtung Plant, and colorectal cancer screenings at our Tainan Plant.
+Our goal is to enhance collective immunity, reduce the incidence of severe illness, and fulfill our commitment to prioritizing employee health.

 In order to enhance employee well-being, increase employees' attachment to the Company, and ensure employees' life after retirement.
 Starting from 2024, qualified colleagues can voluntarily join the shareholding trust committee.
 Employees will allocate a fixed self-withdrawal amount from their monthly salary, and the Company will allocate a fixed proportion of public allocation funds every month and jointly deposit them into the trust account for investment.